Chris Soto: Political career

+Connecticut House of Representatives

 Soto was elected to the Connecticut House of Representatives in 2016.
 He defeated long-time incumbent Ernest Hewett by a near 2-to-1 ratio.
 He went on to win the general election with 83% of the vote.
 Soto went unchallenged in the 2018 general election.
-Soto served in the state house for two years from 2017–2019.
+Soto served in the state house for two years from 2017 to 2019.
 During his time in the house, Soto served as vice-chairman of the Appropriations Committee and member of the Housing, and Higher Education & Employment Advancement committees.

 While serving in the state House, Soto worked successfully to expand in-state tuition aid to undocumented students, helped draft and pass legislation to regulate Sober Homes, and successfully championed the renovation New London's Bartlett Park.
 Soto also worked with Southeastern Connecticut legislators and the Governor's Office to successfully fund infrastructure improvements at New London's State Pier and is also credited for proactively helping to increase Latino voter turnout in the city of New London.